Do I Need a Divorce Lawyer in Houston?

 Divorce FAQs

-Divorce in Texas can be quite a confusing process.
+Divorce in Houston can be quite a confusing process.
 Most of the clients that come into our office have a lot of questions regarding the divorce process, including what it entails and the length of time it takes.
 Below we have provided the answers to some frequently asked questions we receive in our law firm.

 What is a No-Fault Divorce?